MaruanBO/ruby-on-rails-crud/README.md

 # About

-This is ruby on rails crud aplication with validator and bootstrap 4 style, u can change, edit, remove and update any data in this system based in postgreSQL
+This is ruby on rails crud aplication with validator and bootstrap 4 style, u can search,change, edit, remove and update any data in this system based in postgreSQL

 # Screenshot